 John Oldacre Foundation

-Genomic testing has transformed the dairy industry’s understanding of genetics.
 Genomic test results are significantly more reliable than traditional parent average values as they reveal more about the genetic potential an animal actually inherited.
-Using genomic testing, an animal’s genetic potential can be revealed early in life, and genetic progress can be accelerated with confidence.
+Using genomic testing, a heifer’s genetic potential is revealed early in life and genetic progress can be accelerated with confidence.
+As a veterinary surgeon working with farmers to optimise herd health I want to explore the improvement in herd health and subsequent performance that can be achieved by utilising female genomic testing.